 Saltzman, a graduate of Brooklyn College, has worked at the Globe since 2002 and covered federal and state courts for the newspaper before joining the investigative unit in 2011.
 He previously worked as a reporter at several newspapers, including the Providence Journal-Bulletin, the Rochester Democrat & Chronicle, and the Poughkeepsie Journal.
 He also worked at the National Public Radio stations in Boston and Providence.

 E-mail: firstname.lastname@example.org; Phone: 617-929-2069

-Wallack, a member of the Metro department's investigative team, has worked as a reporter at the Globe since 2007.
+Wallack, the computer-assisted reporting specialist on the Spotlight Team, has worked as a reporter at the Globe since 2007.
 He previously worked in the business department, covering two of the region's flagship industries, financial services and life sciences companies.